-Course sum nmary VOE Code: BDK mIR.EPM.01 ECTS credits: 5 5 Leve el: Bachelor's deg ree (full-time) Course Title European Policy Making 0 Туре Elective Learning competences Understanding the EU institutional framework: Students should be able to understand the institutional framework of the European Union (EU), including the roles and responsibilities of key institutions such as the European Commission, Council of the EU, and European Parliament.
+Course sun nmary VOE Code: BDK -time) Course Title European Policy Making time course ritie Ediopedia oney Making Туре Elective Learning competences Understanding the EU institutional framework: Students should be able to understand the institutional framework of the European Union (EU), including the roles and responsibilities of key institutions such as the European Commission, European Council, and European Parliament.
 Analyzing policy issues: Students should be able to analyze and evaluate EU policies in specific policy areas, such as trade, environment, and social policy, and understand the policy-making process within the EU.
 Developing policy proposals: Students should be able to develop policy proposals that address EU policy challenges, taking into account the institutional and political context of the EU.
 Communicating policy ideas: Students should be able to communicate their policy ideas effectively to different audiences, including policymakers, stakeholders, and the general public, using appropriate language, style, and media.
-Understanding EU governance: Students should be able to understand the concept of governance in the EU, including the involvement of different actors such as civil society organizations, private sector, and subnational authorities in EU policy making, and analyze the Learning outcomes implications of this for democratic accountability.
-Students will be able to develop their own vision with regard to European laws, regulations, and public affairs practices.
-Students: will gain comprehensive knowledge of European rules and regulations; will be equipped to form a supported opinion on the mechanisms of the European institutions; will be able to incorporate European legislation into a practical project.
-Course content This course gives students a thorough understanding of the decision making processes in the European Union and the interests and goals of the various players in the Brussels arena: EU institutions, governments of member states and non-member states, experts and lobby groups.
+Understanding EU governance: Students should be able to understand the concept of governance in the EU, including the involvement of different actors such as civil society organizations, private sector, and subnational authorities in EU policy making, and analyze Learning the implications of this for democratic accountability.
+Students will be able to develop their own vision with regard to European laws, regulations, outcomes public affairs practices.
+Students: - will gain comprehensive knowledge of European rules and regulations - will be equipped to form a supported opinion on the mechanisms of the European institutions - will be able to incorporate European legislation into a practical project Course content This course gives students a thorough understanding of the decision making processes in the European Union and the interests and goals of the various players in the Brussels arena: EU institutions, governments of member states and non-member states, experts and lobby groups.
 It provides a solid introduction to the European Union, European laws and regulations and comprehensive European law enforcement.
 Equally, students will gain considerable insight into European competition law and the single market.
 As both European law and European political reality are changing every day, lectures will focus on topical developments 'as they happen'.
 Planned learning activities and Interactive classes. teaching methods Recommended or required reading and other learning resources / tools All class materials will be provided online.
-Prerequisites and n.a. co-requisites Pacholor Level Grading scale Bachelor Assessment 1-10 Type of assessment Grade weighting Criteria methods and Type of assessment Exam European Law 1 Higher or equal to criteria - 5.5 Group presentation Publ ic Affairs 1 Higher or equal to 5.5 Language of Instruction English Name of lecturer For information about the lecturers you can contact: d.warringa@windesheim.nl and cm.rueb-baars@windesheim.nl .
-Mode of delivery Face to face
+Prerequisites and n.a. co-requisites Pashalar.
+Level Grading scale Bachelor 1-10 Assessment Type of assessment Grade weighting Criteria methods and criteria Assignment 1 Higher or e 5.5 qual to Language of Instruction English Name of lecturer For information about the lecturers you can contact: d.warringa@windesheim.nl and cm.ruebaars@windesheim.nl . eb-